 — Stacey, UK

-“Last week was my first experience with Camp Caucasus and first experience with mountain camping in general.
+“Last week was my first experience with Camp Caucasus and first experience with mountain walking tour and camping in general.
 In this case the organisers showed a high level of professionality organising these kind of camps.
 1) organizational part was up to point; 2) organisers communicated with us properly before the camp to inform what to bring with us/what not to bring/what to expect/ what we will eat etc. in all aspects so I felt prepared; 3)in mountains we can never predict the weather percisely and I liked that organisers were open minded to change something in our scedual so we don't miss the most beautiful sights.
 4) One thing I did not prepare myself was that the hiking in mountains was actually hard for me ( and I'm trained :), so be prepared physically.
 Another thing I did not prepare myself was generosity of Georgian people and a LOT of tasty food there. 🙃”

 — Madara, LV